 Sediment that is carried via runoff into the Genesee River deposits in the harbor causing shoaling that can interfere with the River navigability.
-Based on information provided in the 2014 USACOE fact sheet (Appendix D) for the Rochester harbor, approximately 220,000 cubic yards of sediment must be dredged every two years to maintain channel depths at 21'.
+Based on information provided in the 2016 USACOE fact sheet (Appendix D) for the Rochester harbor, approximately 220,000 cubic yards of sediment must be dredged every two years to maintain channel depths at 21'.
 Routine maintenance dredging of the navigation channel carried out by the USACOE ensures the continued operation of commercial traffic in the HMA.
 To lobby for their continued dredging efforts, the USACOE prepares an analysis of the economic benefits of each maintenance project.
-According to the 2014 USACOE fact sheet, the bulk commodities that are handled by the harbor annually generate \$1.2M in direct revenue while supporting 95 direct, indirect, and induced jobs that produce over \$6.2M in personal income.
-In spite of these numbers, however, the Rochester harbor is categorized as a low-use commercial port as it transits less than 1 million tons of commercial loads per year and, as stated above, is ranked 60th out of 60 commercial harbors in the GLNS.
+According to the 2016 USACOE fact sheet, the bulk commodities that are handled by the harbor annually generate \$610M annually in business revenue while supporting 3,681 direct, indirect, and induced jobs that produce over